mthcht/ThreatHunting-Keywords/README.md

 - [Sigma Rules](https://github.com/mthcht/ThreatHunting-Keywords-sigma-rules)

 ### For the blueteam:
-This List can be valuable for ThreatHunters, SOC and CERT teams for static analysis on SIEM as it assists in identifying threat actors (or redteamers 😆) using default configurations from renowned exploitation tools in logs.
+The ThreatHunting-Keywords Lists can be valuable for Threat Hunters, SOC and CERT teams for static analysis on SIEM as it assists in identifying threat actors (or redteamers 😆) using default configurations from renowned exploitation tools in logs.
 It differs from IOC feeds in its enduring relevance: the keywords here have no 'expiration dates' and can detect threats years after their inclusion, they are flexible accepting wildcard and non sensitive case matches and only focused on default keywords.

 Primarily designed for Threat Hunting, this list can be useful in complex scenarios.